mishagavura/mishagavura/README.md

 Hi 👋 My name is Misha
 ======================
-Co-founder of evdev
 -----------------------

-With our team we develop and care about:
+I develop and care about:
 * -websites
 * -web apps
 * -landings